-As a dog owner, one of the most frightening things that can happen is a lost dog.
-Many dogs run off to explore, then are unable to find the way home.
+It's every dog owner's worst fear: losing a beloved dog.
+Dogs that run off to explore may not be able to find the way home.
 They dig their ways out of fenced yards, slip out of leashes, or run from the car.
-Tragically, other dogs are stolen (especially purebreds).
-There is a black market for dogs, and thieves have been known to steal valuable purebreds to sell.
+Tragically, other dogs are stolen (especially expensive and popular purebred dogs).
+There is a black market for dogs, and thieves have been known to steal valuable dog breed so they can sell them.

-The disappearance of your beloved dog can be truly devastating.
-Learn how to protect your dog from becoming... lost or stolen and take steps that will help increase the likelihood of your dog's safe return if the worst happens.
+There's no doubt that the disappearance of a canine companion is devastating.
+Learn how to protect your dog from becoming lost or stolen and take steps to help increase the likelihood of your dog's safe return if the worst happens.

 01 of 07

 Secure your fence and supervise your dog.
-Do not let your dog run off leash in an unfenced area.
+Do not let your dog run off-leash in an unfenced area.
 Be careful when opening doors so your dog does not run out.
 Avoid leaving your dog in the car or tethered outside a place of business while you run in "just for a minute."
 A minute might be all it takes.
-Finally, make sure leashes and collars are secure.

 02 of 07